better-flow/evimo/tools/evimo2_v2_generate/README.md

 ```

 To do a real run (moves files and copies those that can't be moved):

-Moving instead of copying saves over a 1 TB of drive space.

 ```
 ./compress_packaged.py ~/EVIMO/packaged ~/EVIMO/compressed compress